initialed85/initialed85.github.io/content/posts/permacomputing.md

 Probable road map stuff:

-- I'd like to try to deploy a master-master Postgres cluster
+- I'd like to try to deploy a multi-master Postgres cluster
     - I'll move the Cameranator DB over to it
     - I'll probably also move Home Assistant over to it
 - I guess I should have some IaC